maxpolaczuk/ArcGIS-iMIS/README.md

 Asi.Data.DataServer dserver = new Asi.Data.DataServer(Asi.iBO.iboAdmin.ConnectionString);
 {% endhighlight %}

 While there is almost certainly a better way to do this, what I have done is save the array in a hidden ```<p>``` tag in **C#**, then read it to an array with javascript.

-Firstly, we need the query results.
-This is a straightforward **SQL** query (query not exactly the same):
+To do this, we first need the query results.
+This is a straightforward **SQL** query which should look something like (query not exactly the same):

 {% highlight sql %}
 SELECT Latitude,Longitude,Company,Email FROM Name